tedneward/Azgaarnoth/Classes/Wizard.md

 ***The Book's Appearance***.
 Your spellbook is a unique compilation of spells, with its own decorative flourishes and margin notes.
 It might be a plain, functional leather volume that you received as a gift from your master, a finely bound gilt-edged tome you found in an ancient library or even a loose collection of notes scrounged together after you lost your previous spellbook in a mishap.

+There is no limit to the number of spells in a wizard's spellbook, and many wizards of great experience and renown have not just one spellbook, but vast libraries.
+These are guarded fiercely, and many a powerful wizard's library has served as the core nucleus (and monetary source) of a new [mage school](/Organizations/MageSchools/MageSchools.md)'s spell library.

 ### Preparing and Casting Spells
 The Wizard table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.